I’m on a mission to help agency owners become “needed but not necessary.” This applies whether you have five people, or 50 people, or 500.

 You don’t have to fly to another country to take a retreat—you have options near you.

 Want to rent a space for a few days?
-Use airbnb.
+Use Airbnb.
 I rented this guest house last year to do some strategic planning—a complete change of pace, but only 20 minutes away—for just $109/night for a totally private space.
-And I enjoyed staying here in New Orleans, also for around $100/night.
+And I enjoyed staying at a small house in New Orleans, also for around $100/night.

 Create and implement the transition plan.